-Geographically, the new site for LewisGale Health and Wellness Center will be located at the intersection of Routes 220 and 460 near Interstate 81 in Botetourt County.
+Geographically, the new site for LewisGale Mental Health & Wellness Center will be located at the intersection of Routes 220 and 460 near Interstate 81 in Botetourt County, approximately 12 miles from LGMC.
 The proposed site is not accessible by public transportation.
-According to the applicant, LewisGale Health and Wellness Center will offer more parking for patients' families and friends, who play a critical role in successful recovery.
+According to the applicant, LewisGale Mental Health & Wellness Center will offer more parking for patients' families and friends, who play a critical role in successful recovery.